-- 4 The affected airspace is located within the USFWS-designated BCR 25, West Gulf Coastal - 5 Plain/Ouachitas; BCR 24, Central Hardwoods; and BCR 21, Oaks and Prairies (Figure 3.8-1).
-A - 6 combined total of 60 migratory BCC may occur within these BCRs (USFWS, 2021), although the - 7 affected airspace coincides with only small portions of BCR 24 and BCR 21.
-For a full list of - 8 migratory bird species within these BCRs, please refer to the USFWS Birds of Conservation - 9 Concern 2021 Migratory Bird Program (USFWS, 2021).
+The affected airspace is located within the USFWS-designated BCR 25, West Gulf Coastal Plain/Ouachitas; BCR 24, Central Hardwoods; and BCR 21, Oaks and Prairies (Figure 3.8-1).
+A combined total of 60 migratory BCC may occur within these BCRs (USFWS, 2021), although the affected airspace coincides with only small portions of BCR 24 and BCR 21.
+For a full list of migratory bird species within these BCRs, please refer to the USFWS Birds of Conservation Concern 2021 Migratory Bird Program (USFWS, 2021).

-- In Arkansas, bald eagles are common, and habitats are present under the affected airspace. - Bald eagles also occur in Oklahoma, although they are not as common.
-Golden eagles do not - live in Arkansas or Oklahoma year-round but may occur as rare winter migrants in small - 14 numbers.
+In Arkansas, bald eagles are common, and habitats are present under the affected airspace.
+Bald eagles also occur in Oklahoma, although they are not as common.
+Golden eagles do not live in Arkansas or Oklahoma year-round but may occur as rare winter migrants in small numbers.

-- 16 The affected environment under the No Action Alternative would reflect actions that are - expected to have occurred by CY 2029.
-These are described in Section 3.12.2.6, Cumulative - 18 Impacts, Biological Resources.
-Implementation of the No Action Alternative (i.e., no beddown - of the FMS PTC at Ebbing ANG Base) would not result in any additional impacts outside those - 20 described under Cumulative Impacts.
+The affected environment under the No Action Alternative would reflect actions that are expected to have occurred by CY 2029.
+These are described in Section 3.12.2.6, Cumulative Impacts, Biological Resources.
+Implementation of the No Action Alternative (i.e., no beddown of the FMS PTC at Ebbing ANG Base) would not result in any additional impacts outside those described under Cumulative Impacts.

-- The analysis of impacts to biological resources for the Preferred Alternative evaluates impacts - in relation to the No Action Alternative (CY 2029); the affected environment at that time would - be expected to be as described in Section 3.12.2.6, Cumulative Impacts, Biological Resources. - 25 Impacts to biological resources at Ebbing ANG Base (and FSRA) may occur from construction - activities, an increase in personnel at the installation, and aircraft operations at the airfield and - 27 in the affected airspace.
-Potential impacts from aircraft strikes and noise to biological - resources were assessed by reviewing the intensity of the potential impacts within the context - of the affected environment (e.g., increased noise at an active airfield).
-Factors to considered - 30 in the analysis include the potential for the Preferred Alternative to result in the following - 31 impacts. - Adverse impacts to state-listed species, migratory birds, eagles, and species proposed for listing and their habitats - Long-term or permanent loss of unlisted species - Substantial reduction, disturbance, degradation, fragmentation, or loss of native species' habitat or their populations - Adverse impacts on a species' natural mortality rates, nonnatural mortality, reproductive success rates, or ability to sustain the minimum population levels necessary for population maintenance - If the USFWS determined that the Preferred Alternative "would be likely to jeopardize the continued existence of a federally listed threatened or endangered species or would result in
+The analysis of impacts to biological resources for the Preferred Alternative evaluates impacts in relation to the No Action Alternative (CY 2029); the affected environment at that time would be expected to be as described in Section 3.12.2.6, Cumulative Impacts, Biological Resources.
+Impacts to biological resources at Ebbing ANG Base (and FSRA) may occur from construction activities, an increase in personnel at the installation, and aircraft operations at the airfield and in the affected airspace.
+Potential impacts from aircraft strikes and noise to biological resources were assessed by reviewing the intensity of the potential impacts within the context of the affected environment (e.g., increased noise at an active airfield).
+Factors considered in the analysis include the potential for the Preferred Alternative to result in the following impacts.

-- the destruction or adverse modification of federally designated critical habitat" the impact - 2 would be considered significant. - 3 This analysis covers vegetation, wildlife, special status species and associated habitats, and - 4 critical habitats that are known to occur or have the potential to occur within the ROI that could - be impacted by the Preferred Alternative.
-Due to the nature of the actions proposed within the - 6 training airspace, federally listed fish, amphibians, reptiles, invertebrates, plants, and critical - 7 habitat for aquatic species were excluded from extensive review and analysis because the - 8 proposed activities under the training airspace would not result in ground disturbance, - 9 substantial noise impacts at and near ground level would not be expected, and ordnance - delivery and chaff and flare use would occur in locations already used and authorized for those - 11 purposes. - 12 The DAF is undergoing informal consultation with the USFWS to ensure that the Preferred - Alternative does not jeopardize the continued existence of federally listed species or destroy or - adversely modify designated critical habitat (50 CFR § 17).
+- Adverse impacts to state-listed species, migratory birds, eagles, and species proposed for listing and their habitats - Long-term or permanent loss of unlisted species - Substantial reduction, disturbance, degradation, fragmentation, or loss of native species' habitat or their populations - Adverse impacts on a species' natural mortality rates, nonnatural mortality, reproductive success rates, or ability to sustain the minimum population levels necessary for population maintenance habitat for aquatic species were excluded from extensive review and analysis because the proposed activities under the training airspace would not result in ground disturbance, substantial noise impacts at and near ground level would not be expected, and ordnance delivery and chaff and flare use would occur in locations already used and authorized for those purposes.

+If the USFWS determined that the Preferred Alternative "would be likely to jeopardize the continued existence of a federally listed threatened or endangered species or would result in the destruction or adverse modification of federally designated critical habitat" the impact would be considered significant.

+This analysis covers vegetation, wildlife, special status species and associated habitats, and critical habitats that are known to occur or have the potential to occur within the ROI that could be impacted by the Preferred Alternative.
+Due to the nature of the actions proposed within the training airspace, federally listed fish, amphibians, reptiles, invertebrates, plants, and critical

+The DAF conducted informal consultations with the USFWS to ensure that the Preferred Alternative does not jeopardize the continued existence of federally listed species or destroy or adversely modify designated critical habitat (50 CFR § 17).
+The results of the consultations are provided in the Special Status Species subsections below.

-16 Vegetation and Wildlife
+Vegetation and Wildlife